progmaticltd/homebox/docs/pages/30-storage/20-dedicated-live-storage.md

 - A slower but bigger and cheaper storage for the email archives, and other files not requiring fast access, in `/home/archives`.

-This page explains the installation of a dedicated _archive_ storage, i.e. the emails archives, and other user files not requiring fast access.
+This page explains the installation of a dedicated _live_ storage, i.e. the current emails received.

 This is specially useful for some cloud providers, offering SSD and HD block storage, but can be also relevant for a home server.